Bachelor of Science Health Information Management

 General Education Requirements for the HIM program include 59-70 credits of courses in the Humanities, Social Sciences, Science & Mathematics, Health, Concentration Courses and free electives.
 These courses are completed through an affiliate or at a regionally accredited college or university prior to admission.

 Student holding an AS, AA, or higher degree and students who have completed all or most of the required general elective credits may apply directly to SHP.
 The undergraduate must have completed the core and breadth courses prior to continuing into the professional phase of the degree at Rutgers.
 The HIM program is also a joint degree program between Rutgers School of Health Professions and several affiliate colleges/universities.
 Entering first time freshman may select any affiliate to complete two years of pre-professional course work.
 Transfer students with some of their General Education courses completed may apply to any affiliates for completion of their general education requirement who generally will transfer in up to half of their required courses*.

 The professional component includes didactic, laboratory and professional practice experiences.
 Major course requirements include 61 credits in Health Information Management courses to be completed online at Rutgers.
 No more than one half of the major courses may be transferred into the HIM Program.
 Students must maintain an overall GPA of 2.75 and a major course GPA of 2.75 to remain in the program.

-Health Information Management courses at Rutgers are taught online with the exception of two of ten electives.
-The professional practice experience (PPE) is required for graduation and must be scheduled during the daytime hours to allow adequate supervision at the PPE site.
+Health Information Management courses at Rutgers are taught online with the exception the final capstone course.
+Thi professional practice experience (PPE) is required for graduation and must be scheduled during the daytime hours to allow adequate supervision at the PPE site.
 This Management Affiliation consists of 75 hours of practice on site at a contracted facility as well as 75 hours of online modular education.